SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 The second is: 'How to Ask Out Your Best Friend'.

-*Another piece of cake, 'L' for you Love your best friend.*
+*Another piece of cake, 'L' since you Love your best friend.*

 As I work I look at Twilight putting away her own pile of books and smile.